 Getting ready for a new school year means being highly organized.
 WebMD offers this to-do list to help you and your middle schooler make a smooth transition from summer to scholastics:

 Call your child's school or check the school's web site for required supplies, absence policies, and school rules and dress codes.

 Schedule a visit with the doctor's office for a flu vaccine and other vaccinations or exams required for school or sports activities.

 Call your child's school or check its web site to prepare for enrolling your child.
 You may need proof of residence or vaccination records.

-Prepare a plan for what to do if your child gets the flu and has to stay home for a few days.
+Prepare a plan for what to do if your child gets sick and has to stay home for a few days.
 Find out how to get lesson plans and assignments from your child's teachers, so your child can keep up.

 Routines to Make Life Easier